thanlong/VMOSPro_RootXposed_Terminal/README.md

 ### About

-VMOS Tool module is folder placed in `/sdcard/toolflash`, include `system` folder, `config.sh` and `custom.sh`.
+VMOS Tool module (plugin) is folder placed in `/sdcard/toolflash`.
+It include `system` folder, `config.sh` and `custom.sh`.

 VMOS Tool allows you to modify system in VM with simplest way!

+It's simply change `/system` files and execute script.

-During installation, VMOS Tool will execute `config.sh` first.
+When you install a module, VMOS Tool will execute `config.sh` first.
 If you list folders and files in `REMOVE_LIST`, VMOS Tool will delete these folders and files.
 Then, if `IGNORE_PLACE` is set to false, VMOS Tool will copy all the files in the `system` directory to the `/system` directory.
 Finally, the VMOS Tool will execute `custom.sh` if it is existed.

-VMOS Tools module settings are summarized as follows:
+VMOS Tools module installation are summarized as follows:

 Stage 1: Execute `config.sh` script